Buhbah6/Buhbah6/README.md

 ##### Hi!
 My name is Anthony Nadeau :bowtie:
 ###### My pronouns are He/Him

+I'm currently a Computer Engineering student at the university level.
+Recently, I completed my technical DCS (equivalent to an associates degree) in Computer Science.
-I'm currently a Comp Sci student learning the ins-and-outs of the software development world.
+In this program, I dedicated 3 years to learning the ins-and-outs of the software development world.
-Over the last 3 years I've been studying various aspects of Computer Science such as:
+Over these 3 years I studied various aspects of Computer Science such as:

 - Software Development (Java, C#, Python, and more)
 - Network Design and Administration